A Mom’s Guide to Raising Thriving Kids with ADHD

 This is built from collective mom wisdom.

-Not expert theory alone, but patterns gathered from moms who’ve already raised thriving kids with ADHD.
+Not just expert theory—but science-backed strategies paired with patterns from moms who’ve already raised thriving kids with ADHD.

 The focus is growth, not fixing.